Andrew Rickman

 Andrew Rickman OBE is an entrepreneur in the field of silicon photonics.
-He is the founder and executive chairman of Rockley Photonics based in the UK, having resigned as CEO on December 12, 2022.
-As CEO, he took Rockley Photonics public through a SPAC merger with a valuation of over one billion dollars.
+He is the founder, and was executive chairman and CEO of Rockley Photonics, a technology firm based in the United Kingdom.
 He was Britain’s first Internet billionaire.
+As CEO, he took Rockley Photonics public through a SPAC merger with a valuation of over one billion dollars in 2021 and the company went private again in 2023.